Feds say police found a pickup truck full of bombs and guns near Capitol insurrection as wide-ranging investigation unfurls - KESQ

 The full court records have not yet been made available for all defendants and only a handful of the individuals have made court appearances.
 In addition to those who have been charged, the Justice Department said that additional complaints “have been submitted and investigations are ongoing.”

-Hoffman is not the only person who now faces weapons charges.
+Coffman and Meredith are not the only people who now face weapons charges.
 Christopher Alberts, of Maryland, was accused of wearing a bulletproof vest and carrying a handgun and 25 rounds of ammunition on Capitol grounds.

 “The lawless destruction of the U.S. Capitol building was an attack against one of our Nation’s greatest institutions,” said acting US Attorney Michael Sherwin in a news release Friday.